Jonny802/Practical-Application-Assignment-11.1/README.md

 **Dataset**

-The dataset, vehicles.csv, contains 426,000 used car listings with fields such as year, manufacturer, model, odometer, title status, drive, fuel, cylinders, and price.
+The dataset, `vehicles.csv`, contains 426,000 used car listings with fields such as year, manufacturer, model, odometer, title status, drive, fuel, cylinders, and price.
 It is a reduced version of a larger Kaggle dataset originally containing about 3 million listings.
 The raw CSV was not modified directly; all cleaning and processing were done inside this notebook.

 **Notebook Structure**
-This notebook, Practical_Assignment_11.1_Jonathan_O'Dea.ipynb, includes the following sections:
+This notebook, `Practical_Assignment_11.1_Jonathan_O'Dea.ipynb`, includes the following sections:

 1. Business Understanding
 2. Data Understanding